Kia’s Blog

 I -occasionally- use this space to share my takes on technology, personal interests, and the occasional exploration of new ideas.

-In my day job I act as the Principal software engineer at Snapp!
-Market and some of the posts written here are inspired by the challenges I face at work.
+In my day job I act as the VP of Engineering at Toman and some of the posts written here are inspired by the challenges I face at work.

 And yes, almost all of the artwork on this blog is generated with ChatGPT’s assistance.